grettke/help/help.md

     ID: F5E2718B-F54F-41C5-9CED-6E470CAC238D

-Use Magit for Git.
+Use VC for single files and Magit for multiple files.

 The commit log editor uses With-Editor and Server modes.
-They are not not diminshed because they are infrequently used.
+They are not diminished because they are infrequently used.

 ```lisp
 (use-package magit